jimrothstein/docs/misc_files/006_history_notes.md

 -		- Convert Tatar (Who, where, when?, from N. Central Asia)
 - Ottoman (when)  depopulate Ukraine, as slaves brought to  Black Sea.
 - Gives rise to Cossack's?
 When Where?
+- ~1852 Russia expansionary; considers itself true defenders of religion; in Holy Land, Russians considered pious visitors, but French are merely 'tourists'.
+Russia eyes Ottman, while Fr & UK, despite own suspicions of each other, prop up Ottoman to block Russians.

+\section{Ottoman}
+-   330  Constantine establishes Eastern outpost.
+-   1054 Rome excommunicates East.
+-   late 11th  end Crusades; Christians hold HolyLand.
+-   1204 Constantinople - sacked by western crusaders; tension between 2
+Christianities.
+-   1405 Ottoman seize Constantinople - but very tolerant.
+Russia increasingly orthodox.
+-   15-19th Both France and Russia have claims `spiritual` and protector ties to Holy land.
+Monks, some also not so pious, do all the work in Holy Land.
+-   1852 SPARK.
+Unruly pilgrims, not so pious...
+Nicholas I extends protection.
+Napolean III (?) seeking support of Fr Catholics also steps in;
+French warships to Holy Land.
+Now UK is nervous.

 ## English Civil War